kaxxko/Terraform/pve/README.md

-# Terraform
+# Proxmox
-Build WordPress by Terraform
+Build VM by Terraform on Proxmox

 vi terraform.tfvars
 ```